 Barnard Griffin Winery in the Tri-Cities doesn’t just make great wine.
 They are also home to DB Studio , run by local artist Deborah Barnard.
 Head to the studio and make your own fused glass piece.
 Deborah will supply you with the glass and an extensive range of colorful bits and pieces to make your own piece of glass art.

-Once you’ve done with your design, it heads into the kiln, where it bakes for about 12 hours.
-I made glass coasters and swizzle sticks which I am now using at home.
-If you’re not interested in making your own, there are plenty of lovely works of glass art available for purchase.
+Once you’ve done your design, it heads into the kiln, where it bakes for about 12 hours.
+I made glass coasters and swizzle sticks, which I now use at home.
+If you’re not interested in making your own, plenty of lovely glass art works are available for purchase.

 Some great places to eat in Washington

 Located in downtown Seattle, Purple has a modern and fun design aesthetic highlighted by its amazing circular wine stairway!
 The wine stairway is also kind of in the middle of the round bar, which sits at the heart of the restaurant.